ishu9565/Testing-For-todolist/README.md

-## Implemented the Unit testing on Todo list React project.
+* Implemented the Unit testing on Todo list React project.
+* We have 100% test coverage
+* Uses Jest & react testing libraries